• Jul 12, 2025

 Morning: Arrive in Katra, the base camp for the Vaishno Devi pilgrimage.
 Check into your hotel.
 Make a reservation in advance and register for the Yatra at the Yatra Registration Counter in Katra or through the website.
 And get all ready and packed up.

-Afternoon: Start up with your trek to the Vaishno Devi temple or book a helicopter ride, pony, or palki.
-And complete your 12 to 15 km trek.
+Afternoon: Start your trek to the Vaishno Devi temple or book a helicopter ride, pony, or palki.
+And complete the 12-15 km trek.

-Evening: Reach the Bhawan and seek blessings from the Goddedd.
+Evening: Reach the Bhawan and seek blessings from the Goddess.
 Further, head back to Katra, head to your hotel, and rest.

 DAY 2